 Note that Betaflight would select the PID profile based on the battery you plug in, so if you make changes to PID or any other settings in the profile, you might want to copy them across profile 1 and 2.

-Also note that if you have a 6S setup, you can’t scale up motor output to 150% and hope it would work the same on 4S LiPo.
-You can only reduce motor output you can’t increase it.
+If you have a 6S quad, you can’t scale up motor output to 150% and hope it would performance the same on 4S LiPo.
+You can only reduce motor output, you can’t increase it.

 When scaling down motor output in Betaflight, we are basically putting a limit on the output of the ESC, more specifically, the signal duty cycle to the FET’s (how long the pulses stays high).

 Alternative Method – CLI Commands